Russia's ruble is the strongest currency in the world this year

 Russia still feeling the pain

-The ruble's rally has created some problems for Russia's central bank, which last month took steps to bring its currency closer to historic levels.
-The ruble dipped against the dollar in late May, when the bank loosened some capital controls.
-But the decline was temporary, with the currency hitting a fresh record this week.
+The ruble's rally has created some problems for Russia's central bank, which has taken steps to bring its currency closer to historic levels, including loosening capital controls and lowering interest rates.

 A strong currency doesn't mean Russia is immune to economic pain, however.
 Although the ruble's bounceback and the strength of Russia's oil exports have temporarily cushioned its economy from sanctions, the effect is likely to be short-term, experts say.